sonwanesuresh95/zenpdf/README.md

   </a>
 </p>

-> Local PDF Q&A with RAG using Ollama & LangChain

 A peaceful CLI tool for chatting with your documents using local AI models.
 All processing happens on your machine - no cloud APIs, no data leaves your device.